Videogame / Style Savvy

 - Palette Swap: Predictably, a lot of the clothes have these.

-- Purely Aesthetic Glasses: In the Style Savvy world, glasses are just one more kind of accessory.
+- In the Style Savvy world, glasses are treated as just a fashion accessory.
 Genevieve in Trendsetters mentions being Blind Without 'Em, but you can still give her an outfit that doesn't include glasses and as long as it fits her style preference she'll happily take it.

-- Put on a Bus: The Flirty clothing style is not available in Fashion Forward.
+- Put on a Bus: In Fashion Forward, the Flirty clothing style was phased out.
 All the clothes that fit that style in previous games make a return, but they are now classified as different styles such as Girly or Bold.
+This happened again in Styling Star with the Sporty style, with those clothes now being classified as lively, basic, bold, psychedelic or boho-chic.

 - Princesses Prefer Pink: Marble Lily, the whimsical, storybook-princess-like brand, has mostly pink clothes.